Teachings of Jesus about little children: New Testament

 The Kingdom of Heaven is compared to little children at other places in the New Testament:

-Then were there brought unto him little children, that he should put his hands on them, and pray: and the disciples rebuked them.

-But Jesus said, Suffer little children, and forbid them not, to come unto me: for of such is the kingdom of heaven.

-And he laid his hands on them, and departed thence.
+Then were there brought unto him little children, that he should put his hands on them, and pray: and the disciples rebuked them. ¹⁴But Jesus said, Suffer little children, and forbid them not, to come unto me: for of such is the kingdom of heaven. ¹⁵And he laid his hands on them, and departed thence.

-And they brought young children to him, that he should touch them: and his disciples rebuked those that brought them.

-But when Jesus saw it, he was much displeased, and said unto them, Suffer the little children to come unto me, and forbid them not: for of such is the kingdom of God.

-Verily I say unto you, Whosoever shall not receive the kingdom of God as a little child, he shall not enter therein.

-And he took them up in his arms, put his hands upon them, and blessed them.
+And they brought young children to him, that he should touch them: and his disciples rebuked those that brought them. ¹⁴But when Jesus saw it, he was much displeased, and said unto them, Suffer the little children to come unto me, and forbid them not: for of such is the kingdom of God. ¹⁵Verily I say unto you, Whosoever shall not receive the kingdom of God as a little child, he shall not enter therein. ¹⁶And he took them up in his arms, put his hands upon them, and blessed them.

-And they brought unto him also infants, that he would touch them: but when his disciples saw it, they rebuked them.

-But Jesus called them unto him, and said, Suffer little children to come unto me, and forbid them not: for of such is the kingdom of God.

-Verily I say unto you, Whosoever shall not receive the kingdom of God as a little child shall in no wise enter therein.
+And they brought unto him also infants, that he would touch them: but when his disciples saw it, they rebuked them. ¹⁶But Jesus called them unto him, and said, Suffer little children to come unto me, and forbid them not: for of such is the kingdom of God. ¹⁷Verily I say unto you, Whosoever shall not receive the kingdom of God as a little child shall in no wise enter therein.